-Glasgow City Integration Joint Board
+Glasgow City Integration Joint Board Finance, Audit and Scrutiny Committee

-Report By: Duncan Black, Chief Officer, Finance and Resources

-Contact: Duncan Black

-Phone: 0141 287 8838

-Outturn Report 2024/25

-Purpose of Report: To provide a high-level overview of the Integration Joint Board's draft outturn position for 2024/25, and to seek approval for the transfer of funds to reserves to allow completion of the Integration Joint Board's accounts by the statutory deadline of 30 th September 2025.

-Background/Engage ment: The financial position of the Glasgow City Integration Joint Board is monitored on an ongoing basis throughout the financial year and reported to the Board or Finance, Audit and Scrutiny Committee.
+Report By: Duncan Black, Chief Officer, Finance and Resources Contact: Duncan Black Phone: 0141 287 8838 Outturn Report 2024/25 Purpose of Report: To provide a high-level overview of the Integration Joint Board's draft outturn position for 2024/25, and to seek approval for the transfer of funds to reserves to allow completion of the Integration Joint Board's accounts by the statutory deadline of 30 September 2025.
+Background/Engage The financial position of the Glasgow City Integration Joint Board is monitored on an ongoing basis throughout the financial year and reported to the Board or Finance, Audit and Scrutiny Committee.
 Governance Route: The matters contained within this paper have been previously considered by the following group(s) as part of its development.
-HSCP Senior Management Team □ Council Corporate Management Team Health Board Corporate Management Team Council Committee Update requested by IJB Other 🗵 IJB Finance and Audit Scrutiny Committee Not Applicable □ Recommendations: The Integration Joint Board is asked to: a) Note the contents of this report;
+HSCP Senior Management Team Council Corporate Management Team Health Board Corporate Management Team Council Committee Update requested by IJB Other Other Not Applicable ⊠ 1 Recommendations: The IJB Finance, Audit and Scrutiny Committee is asked to: a) Note the contents of this report; b) Approve the transfer of £9.331m to general reserves, in line with the budget smoothing strategy approved as part of the 2024-25 budget; c) Approve the transfer of the operational underspend of

-b) Approve the transfer of £9.331m to general reserves, in line with the budget smoothing strategy approved as part of the 2024-25 budget; c) Approve the transfer of the operational underspend of £0.381m and the redistribution of earmark reserves of £0.096m to create an earmark reserve of £0.477m which can be used to support the delivery of the service prioritisation exercise over the next three years; and d) Approve the transfer of £6.811m to earmarked reserves as outlined in paragraph 5.8 for consideration by the IJB.
+£0.096m to create an earmark reserve of £0.477m which can be used to support the delivery of the service prioritisation exercise over the next three years; and d) Approve the transfer of £6.811m to earmarked reserves as outlined in paragraph 5.8 for consideration by the IJB.